-20 Sets That Shook Glastonbury: The Stories Behind Worthy Farm's Most Memorable Ever Performances - NME
+20 sets that shook Glastonbury: the stories behind Worthy Farm's most memorable ever performances - NME

-20 Sets That Shook Glastonbury: The Stories Behind Worthy Farm’s Most Memorable Ever Performances

-This year marks the 47th summer since Somerset farmer Michael Eavis staged the Pilton Pop, Blues & Folk Festival on his land near Glastonbury.
+This year marks 49 years since Somerset farmer Michael Eavis staged the Pilton Pop, Blues & Folk Festival on his land near Glastonbury.
 The first band to play?
 Stackridge.
 No, us neither – but from Radiohead to Jay-Z, Bowie to The Smiths, the festival has hosted some of the most memorable gigs ever.
 Here’s some of NME’s 20 favourites, starting with the first ever headliners…

 1. T Rex – Main Stage, 1970